Matt-McAuley/matt-mcauley.github.io/_projects/Exercise_Engine.md

 results.
 For comparing other datasets such as books, there is an extensive amount of text to work with and the SVD embeddings are much more effective.
 This was the biggest roadblock we faced, and we never came to an effective solution for where to source good descriptions from because most are proprietary.

-Once the class concluded, I decided that it would be a fun project to fork and try and host on the cloud.
+Once the class concluded, I decided that it would be a fun exercise to fork and try and host on the cloud.
 I created a Dockerfile to containerize the project and familiarized myself with building images and running containers as well as pushing to Docker Hub.
 I also learned about using AWS to create an EC2 VM instance and how to SSH into it to run the container.
 I installed vim and Docker on the instance so that I was able to pull down the image and run the container.
 After opening the necessary ports and configuring the security group, I was able to access the website from any local machine through the public IP address.